luludada/Resume/README.md

 ## Summary

+* Current an university student, major in Fouble Major with Computer Science and Statistics.

-* Current an university student.
-2 year experience specializing in building, designing and programming on VEX Robot.
+* 2 year experience specializing in building, designing and programming on VEX Robot.

 * Super nerd who loves robot and mechaine and enjoys to customize all of the mechanisms.